D2KLab/HarvestingTablesInTheWild/report/report.md

 The first significant milestone we reached was the basic crawling of web pages (i.e. downloading the HTML contents) and extracting the HTML tables.
 At this stage, our tool would simply take a list of URLs, download and parse these pages and finally store the results in a JSON file.

-We opted for the Python programming language for our implementation because it very well suited for the task of crawling web pages, its flexibility and loose typing make it very convenient to deal with arbitrary and unformatted data and finally it has many excellent open source libraries available.
-For the crawling itself, we decided to use the Scrapy framework \cite{scrapy} **TODO** *why?*

 <!-- TODO: What library, if any, did you use to actually perform the table extraction (or was it coded from scratch)?
 Does Scrapy only manage the crawling part?  -->